RobTillaart/AD5144A/README.md

 Library also provides classes for AD5123, AD5124, AD5143, AD5144, AD5144A, AD5122A, AD5142A, AD5121, AD5141.
 These are have different number of potentiometers, rheostats and range but are functional compatible,

 ## Description

 **Experimental**

-The library is an experimental library for the **I2C AD5144A** 4 channel digital potentiometer and compatibles.
+The library gives easy control over the **I2C AD5144A** 4 channel digital potentiometer and compatibles.

-Tests have been done with the AD5144A only.
-From the datasheet it is expected that the library will work for the family of related AD devices.
+From the datasheets it is expected that this library will work for the family of related AD devices.
-See table below.
-However these are not tested, therefore experimental.
+See the table below.
+However the library is only partially tested, therefore the label experimental.

 If there are problems, please file an issue.
 Also interested in success stories :)